Click Here To Schedule A Consultation

 Where is Botox injected for TMJ treatment?

-Botox injections for TMJ are performed most commonly in the masseter muscles but may also be injected in the forehead area.
+Botox injections for TMJ are performed most commonly in the masseter muscles but may also be injected in the temporalis area.
 The number of injections and area of treatment depends on several factors, including the size of the masseter muscle and the areas of pain.
 When you have your initial consultation with Dr. Green, she will assess the treatment area, and you will discuss the nature of the pain you are experiencing to determine where and how many injections are needed to treat your condition properly.

 Does Botox for TMJ change face shape?